joshuamills98/spanish_energy_market_project/README.md

 I am currently exploring a dataset containing 4 years of energy generation, pricing and weather data in Spain between 2015 and 2019, the dataset and relevant information was provided by [Nicholas Jhana](https://www.kaggle.com/nicholasjhana/energy-consumption-generation-prices-and-weather).
 To see the results of my work so far, navigate to the notebooks section and open the respective links.
-The overall goal of the project is to build a model for renewable energy production, I begin with exploratory data analysis and then develop a benchmark model against which future iterations of the model will be compared.
+The overall goal of the project is to build a model for renewable energy production.

+The overall workflow of the project is as follow:

+- Exploratory spatial analysis and time series analysis of the dataset
+- Develop a benchmark time series model
+- Use provided weather data as exogenous variables to improve model
+- Improve weather data by using API provided by [weatherstack](https://weatherstack.com/), this will provide more refined spatial weather data

 Project Organization